wrainbird/Tumblrplate/README.md

 This is intended to be just a base to begin creating a theme from, hence why there is are no styles applied.
 See the demo here: http://boilerplatetheme.tumblr.com/

+## Common Problems **
-As Google Analytics is a part of HTML5 Boilerplate, this has been included in the theme.
-But will only be included if a Google Analytics Web Property ID is given as a meta tag.
+- As Google Analytics is a part of HTML5 Boilerplate, this has been included in the theme. **But will only be included if a Google Analytics Web Property ID is given as a meta tag.**

 For more info on creating Tumblr themes check out this guide: http://www.tumblr.com/docs/en/custom_themes